 And if you’re driving around an old beater, it may be time for a new vehicle.

 You can get a great deal on pre-owned Volvo cars right now, so that might be a good option.
 Otherwise, consider the cost of renting a car for the trip.
 If your car is in bad enough shape, it may be the better option financially.

 When you get lost on a road trip, you lose precious time and waste expensive gas.
 It is definitely not ideal.
 You should invest in a reliable GPS system, but still, take some time to review your route before you leave.
+As an alternative, you can use navigation apps as well.
+Between Apple Maps vs Route4Me, both are great choices since you can optimize routes, track traffic and plan your stops.
 You can get lost even with GPS navigation if you have no idea where you’re going.

 Also, if you plan hotel stays in advance, you can find places that are reasonably priced instead of relying on whatever is closest when you get tired.
 You don’t have to book the hotels in advance, it’s probably better that you don’t, but you should have a general idea of where you’ll stay.

 Use gas apps

 Gas is going to eat up a large portion of your budget, so you’ll want to save money where you can.
 You can save a lot by crossing state lines to get gas, if you know what you’re doing.
 For example, gas is typically a lot cheaper in New Jersey than in New York.
 If you’re about to drive through the garden state, don’t fill up your tank in the big apple.
 There are free apps like Gas Buddy that can help you find the cheapest gas wherever you are.